mbalcerzak/BJJ/README.md

 ### Challenges I had / still have to overcome:
-- misspellings (and wrong question interpretation: neither Texas or 'Murika are a country :P)
+- misspellings (or loose question interpretation: I am afraid neither Texas or 'Murika are a country :P)
 - some missing data
 - different names for the same BJJ techniques
 - grabbing both academy name and its affiliation and not mixing them up